marcessz/Complex-Networks/README.md

 ## Analysis of network models

+According to the Random Forest classifier, when the goal is to predict whether the network is real or model-generated, the most distinguishing graph metrics are the normalized average path length, the average clustering coefficient, the maximum eigenvector centrality, and the assortativity.

-Distribution of the most distinguishing graph metrics of the real networks and the model-generated graphs.
+The following figures show  the structural properties of the real networks that the network models cannot capture.
+In other words, the distribution of the most distinguishing graph metrics of the real networks and the model-generated graphs.

 ![brain](./suplementary/brain_avgclust_avgpath.png)
 ![chem](./suplementary/chem_clust_avgpath.png)